bolasson/startup/README.md

 - [x] **Created Components** - I created React components containing the HTML and CSS for each of my 4 main pages.
       - Note, the play page is only accessible by joining or creating a game on the home page.
 - [x] **React Router** - Implemented BrowserRouter and a Route for each page.
 Also updated the form logic to navigate between pages properly.

+## React Phase 2: Reactivity deliverable

+For this deliverable I used React so that the application completely works for a single user.
+I also added placeholders for future technology, that use randomization and occasional timed updates to look realistic.

+- [x] **All functionality implemented or mocked out** - Everything is working!
+Votes stored in local storage. `setInterval` used to simulate other player voting.
+- [x] **Hooks** - Used `useState` and `useEffect` for each page, and created a custom hook/context useGame.